 Law & race, legal & social history, inequality, housing law & policy, racial hierarchy, mixed marriages

 Roberts, Dorothy E., "Crossing Two Color Lines: Interracial Marriage and Residential Segregation in Chicago" (2017).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2493.